 Lion’s mane has just been dubbed the “next major superfood.”
 As more individuals turn to plant-based food, we’re seeking for meat replacements.

 Lion’s mane is an excellent substitute.
-It has a deep umami taste that is wonderfully complemented with a meaty texture.
+It has a deep umami taste that is wonderfully complemented by a meaty texture.
 This mix of characteristics makes it the ideal meat-free option.

 Simple Lion’s Mane Mushroom Fry